Visits to museums, exhibitions, lectures, etc.

 A Romagnolo in Veneto.

-The Ciàcole de Bepi of Olindo Guerrini from Ravenna to Venice
+Le Ciàcole de Bepi by Olindo Guerrini from Ravenna to Venice

 Tuesday, January 25